Aʼnowaraʼko꞉wa Arena

-Aʾnowaraʾko꞉wa Arena is a 3,000-seat multi-purpose arena in Cornwall Island, Ontario on the Akwesasne reservation.
+Aʾnowaraʾko꞉wa Arena is a 3,000-seat multi-purpose arena in Cornwall Island, Ontario on the Akwesasne Mohawk reservation.

 History

 Built in 1995, it is home to hockey and lacrosse games.
 Current tenants include the Akwesasne Indians of the Ontario Junior B Lacrosse League.

 The Akwesasne Warriors of the Federal Hockey League played at the arena until the team dissolved in 2012.

 The National Lacrosse League hosted three preseason games at the arena in November 2022.